How can we

 In Australia, for example, we're exploring partnerships with industry providers of digital health products.
 In Indonesia, we're working with one of the district governments to embed the tools into the current information systems that are used there.
 In China, we're collaborating with China CDC on a project to strengthen their existing health information systems.
 So, not using our tools, but actually just incorporating our knowledge expertise into those existing systems.

-In a number of areas we're now at this interesting point where we can see even bigger possibilities that could become quite big scale national projects.
+In a number of areas we're now at this interesting point where we can see even bigger possibilities that could become quite a big scale national projects.

 Is there a particular area that you're most excited about?
 A particular thing that you're working on, or a challenge that you can see?